StackStorm/st2/docs/source/actions.rst

 Actions are pieces of code written in arbitrary programming language which can perform arbitrary automation or remediation tasks in your environment.

-Here is a short list of tasks which can be implemented and modeled as StackStorm actions:
+To give you a better idea, here is a short list of tasks which can be implemented as actions:

-* restarting a service on a server
+* restart a service on a server
-* starting a new server
+* create a new cloud server
-* acknowledging a Nagios / PagerDuty alert
+* acknowledge a Nagios / PagerDuty alert
-* sending a notification or alert via email or sms
+* send a notification or alert via email or sms
-* sending a notification to an IRC channel
+* send a notification to an IRC channel
+* send a message to Slack
-* starting a docker container
+* start a docker container
+* snapshot a VM
+* run nagios check

 Action is executed when a rule with a matching criteria is found.
-For more information about the rules, please see the rules section.
+For more information about the rules, please see the :doc:`rules </rules>` section.

 Action runner
 ^^^^^^^^^^^^^